electrikmilk/cherrilang.org/language/types.md

 - `array`
 - `var` (variable reference)

-## Type Casting
+## Type Coercion

-You can currently do the following typecasting.
+You can currently do the following type coercions.

 ### Text

+There exists no `text()` action, as string literals create a text action.
+To coerce another value to a string, simply reference it as an inline variable.

 ```ruby
 @var = 5